Vidovdan Heroes Chapel

-The Vidovdan Heroes Chapel is a Serbian Orthodox chapel and mausoleum located on the Holy Archangels Georgije and Gavrilo Orthodox Cemetery located in Sarajevo, Bosnia and Herzegovina.
+The Vidovdan Heroes Chapel Капела видовданских хероја is an Eastern Orthodox chapel and mausoleum located in Sarajevo, Bosnia and Herzegovina, at the Holy Archangels Georgije and Gavrilo Orthodox Cemetery.

 The crypt of the chapel contains the bodily remains of Gavrilo Princip and other members of Young Bosnia who took part in the assassination of Archduke Franz Ferdinand on 28 June 1914.
 The chapel is named after Vidovdan, the day the assassination took place, with the perpetrators of the assassination being referred to as heroes.

-In 2019, the chapel was renovated.

 History

 The remains of those interred in the chapel were initially transferred and buried in a common grave in Sarajevo after World War I on 7 July 1920.
 On 29 October 1939, after the completion of the Vidovdan Heroes Chapel, the bodies were exhumed and re-interred in the chapel crypt under the front-facing engraved plaque of names which is located under an altar on the other side of it.
 The only thing that was known in advance was that the remains of Lazar Đukić would not be found as there was no information about where he died or where he was buried.
 Among the participants in the assassination who lived long after the collapse of Austria-Hungary and the end of World War I who were not buried in the chapel crypt were Muhamed Mehmedbašić, Cvjetko Popović and Vaso Čubrilović.

 The remains of Vladimir Gaćinović (the ideological leader of Young Bosnia) were subsequently transferred from Lausanne (where he was poisoned in 1917) to Sarajevo in 1934 and laid in the original common grave.
 His remains were also buried in the chapel's crypt in 1939.
 All written traces in the chapel's announcement state that his name would also be engraved on the plaque, but it remains unclear why it wasn't, as his name is not included in the photographs from the chapel's opening.